Green heron: Description

-The green heron is relatively small; adult body length is about 44 cm.
+The green heron is a relatively small heron; adult body length is about 44 cm.
 The neck is often pulled in tight against the body.
-Adults have a glossy, greenish-black cap, a greenish back and wings that are grey-black grading into green or blue, a chestnut neck with a white line down the front, grey underparts and short yellow legs.
+Adults have a glossy, greenish-black cap, an iridescent greenish back and wings that are gray-black grading into green or blue, a chestnut neck with a pair or more of white lines down the front, gray underparts and short yellow legs.
 The bill is dark with a long, sharp point.
+Female adults tend to be smaller than males, and have duller and lighter plumage, particularly in the breeding season.
+Juveniles are duller, with the head sides, neck and underparts streaked brown and white, tan-splotched back and wing coverts, and greenish-yellow legs and bill.
+Hatchlings are covered in down feathers, light gray above, and white on the belly.